 For those who prefer a more focused approach, I also offer one to one tuition.

 Please see below for details of my regular workshops around Southampton.

-One to one tuition or small group sessions are priced from £30 per hour.
+One to one Private lessons are priced from £45 per hour.

 Interested in a workshop for your school or art society?
-Group workshops are priced from £150.
+Group workshops and Demonstrations POA.
 Please contact me directly for any enquiries.